To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 If you attempt to capture the lights on your own, try and find a lake, a waterfall, or some other structure to take your northern lights photos to the next level.

-Make sure you keep an eye on the weather, and try and pick a clear night with a high forecasted chance of solar activity.
-Once you arrive in the spot you would like to capture the lights, be sure to face toward the north and get your tripod in a place you
+Make sure you keep an eye on the weather and try and pick a clear night with a high forecasted chance of solar activity.
+Once you arrive at the spot you would like to capture the lights, be sure to face toward the north and get your tripod in a place you

 My Aurora Forecast and Alerts – My personal favorite and most user friendly.
 Free, and sends you push notifications about how likely of a chance to see the lights are at any given time.
 IOS & Android